 - Food and drink will be available from Alfreds café.

-- In line with government guidance face coverings are mandatory onsite from Saturday 8 August 2020.
+- In line with government guidance face coverings are mandatory onsite for those aged 11 and over.

 - We have plenty of hand washing facilities, including sinks in restrooms and hand sanitiser stations throughout the museum.